Every once in a while, I may refer to a book in one of my posts or comments.

 Life has a habit of throwing curveballs at you.
 Sometimes, those curveballs are impossible to catch – but we must try anyway.

-This was the dilemma faced by Peter Barton, a highly successful businessman facing down a cancer diagnosis at the prime age of 46.
 A poignant, thought-provoking read that helps separate out what’s important and critical in life – and leave everything else aside.

 Here’s a post inspired by the book, along with some quotes that struck me as particularly thought-provoking.